LPgenerator/django-db-mailer/README.rst

 | From box you can use it with django-celery for send background messages.
 | Also you have opportunity to create reports from logs by mail categories and slug.
 | Groups with Recipients and send by model signal also available by default.
+| Can be used without any depends from programming language as a external service.
 | That app very simple to install and use on your projects.